Policing, Law Enforcement and Security MSc

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If, during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.

 All teaching is delivered by experienced academics and practitioners, with the fundamental principles of the Chester Future Skills Curriculum at its core – building your subject competence, confidence and key transferable skills to shape you into a world-ready Chester graduate.
-The lecturing team comprises academic members of the University who are also former professional practitioners with significant and varied practical experience of the module content, in addition to staff who are subject specialists and have engaged with research in the relevant areas of study.
-Furthermore, you will be provided with up-to-date inputs by the inclusion of a range of guest speakers that are currently serving practitioners from a variety of agencies in policing, law enforcement and security.
+The lecturing team comprises academic members of the University, who are also former professional practitioners with significant and varied practical experience of the module content, in addition to staff who are subject specialists and have engaged with research in the relevant areas of study.
+Furthermore, you will be provided with up-to-date inputs by the inclusion of a range of guest speakers, who are currently serving practitioners from a variety of agencies in policing, law enforcement and security.

 The structure of this course is purposely focused to include content on the real-world professional context.
 The curriculum will enable you to attain transferable skills that you can use in your future employment.
 The available modules are considered to be fundamentally important 21st-century baselines for all professional organisations and provide the underpinning knowledge expected of practitioners, supervisors and leaders in multi-layered hierarchical disciplined organisations in wider Law Enforcement and Security.